Fix for Google Play System Update Failing on Android 16

 • Clear: Cache & storage for Play Services/Store if errors persist.

-• Be patient: The official fix is imminent; no drastic action required.
+• Be patient: The official fix is imminent; no drastic action is required.

 You May Also Like